"BE AN APPRENTICE:

 Birkbeck Road, Sidcup, DA14 4DJ.
 Tel: 020 8309 6056

-Weekday meetings at New Generation Centre, Birkbeck Road, Sidcup, DA14 4DJ.
+6.00pm Evening gatherings at the New Generation Centre, Birkbeck Road, Sidcup, DA14 4DJ.

 Our Lady Of The Rosary Church (RC)